8 Easy-to-Get Protein Sources: Power Up Your Daily Diet Naturally

 1. Dairy Products:

-Dairy products are our everyday protein heroes.
-Milk, curd (yogurt), paneer, and cheese are rich in complete proteins and also provide calcium and vitamin D. 1 glass of milk contains around 8 g of protein, 100 g of paneer has around 18 g of protein, and 1 cup of yogurt has about 8–10 g of protein.
+Proteins in dairy, such as casein and whey, are easily digestible and have a high biological value, meaning the body can efficiently use them for muscle repair, growth, and energy.
+1 glass of milk contains around 8 g of protein, 100 g of paneer has around 18 g of protein, and 1 cup of yogurt has about 8–10 g of protein.
 You can add paneer cubes to salads or curries, or enjoy a glass of milk or curd with meals.

 2. Pulses and Legumes:

 If you want some budget-friendly protein options, then lentils (dal), chickpeas, beans, and peas are staple sources of plant protein in most Indian diets.
 1 cup cooked dal has around 9 g protein, and 100 g boiled chickpeas (chana) contains 19 g protein.
-If you combine dal or beans with rice or roti, this combo provides all essential amino acids, similar to animal protein.

 3. Eggs: The Perfect Protein Package

 Eggs are one of the most complete and bioavailable protein sources.
 They are the perfect protein package, as 1 large egg → about 6–7 g protein.
-Eggs are versatile and easy to cook and also contain healthy fats and vitamins like B12 and D. Whether they are boiled, scrambled, or in an omelette, eggs make a protein-packed breakfast.
+Eggs are versatile and easy to cook and also contain healthy fats and vitamins like B12 and D.

 4. Chicken and Fish: Lean Animal Protein